Sterling Soccer

 Sterling Soccer is a recreational league for all children and abilities.
 Focused on teamwork and having fun, we do not keep records or standings for our games.
-Practices are once a week during weekdays, games are 1-2 times a weekend.
-Practices take place throughout Stratford and games take place on Wooster Field.
+Practices are once a week on weekdays.
+Games are 1-2 times a weekend.
+Practices take place throughout Stratford, and games take place on Wooster Field.

 Jerseys are provided, and Shin guards are required.